top of page

 Long history in scientific research

-Among NHP, macaques, rhesus and cynomolgus macaques have been most widely used in scientific research due to their relatively wide availability and anatomical and physiological closeness to human.
+Among NHP, macaques, rhesus and cynomolgus macaques have been most widely used in scientific research due to their responsiveness to training and learning complex tasks and fine motor coordination.

 Physiological similarity 1